 Patient Care Responsibilities

 Students are granted the privilege of participating in the patient care system of the UNC Adams School of Dentistry and are expected to provide care consistent with our patient-centered philosophy.
-The patient is a central part of the health care team and is involved in the planning of his or her care.
-It is the responsibility of the dental student to provide the patient with the information needed so they make informed decisions about their treatment.
+Patients are a central part of the health care team and are involved in the planning of their care.
+It is the responsibility of the dental student to provide patients with the information needed so they make informed decisions about their treatment.
 The dental student has the responsibility to provide high-quality, evidence-based care to all their assigned patients in a timely manner and to uphold the ethical responsibilities as outlined in the school's Code of Professional Conduct and the Code of Clinical Behavior.

 Current academic policies and procedures can be found online.
 However, policies are subject to change at any time.
 The manual provides guidelines for governing the School of Dentistry educational programs and advises students, faculty, and staff of academic policies and procedures related to the respective programs.